elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 By implementing the event manager as a producer, we can configure all sorts of behaviours that is simply not possible with `GenEvent`, such as how much data we want to queue (or for how long) and if events should be buffered or not when there are no consumers (via the `handle_subscribe/4` and `handle_cancel/3` callbacks).

-Implenting event handlers is as easy as implementing any other consumer.
+Implementing event handlers is as straight-forward as writing any other consumer.
 We could in fact use the `C` consumer implemented earlier.
 However, given event managers are often defined before the handlers, it is recommended for handlers to subscribe to managers when they start:

 ```elixir
 alias Experimental.GenStage